HandCash/handcash-merchant-integration/docs/simple-payments.md

 ## Overview

 Simple payment requests require a specific format, and accept two additional optional fields.
-Once a payment request is opened, the user's app will display the amount requested, and if provided, your company logo and name.
+Once a payment request is opened, the customer's app will display the amount requested, and if provided, your company logo and name.

 ## Implementation